getreu/tp-note/docs/source/tpnote--manpage.md

 **-V**, **\--version**

-:   Print _Tp-Note_'s version, its compiled-in features and the path to the
+:   Print _Tp-Note_'s version, its builtin features and the path to the
     sourced configuration file.
 The output is YAML formatted for further automatic processing.

 **-x** *DIRECTORY*, **\--export**=*DIRECTORY*

-:   Print the note as HTML-rendition into _DIRECTORY_. '`-x -`' prints to
+:   Print the note as HTML rendition into _DIRECTORY_. '`-x -`' prints to
     _stdout_.
 The empty string, e.g. '`--export= `' or '`-x ""`', defaults to
     the directory where the note file resides.
 No external text editor or viewer is launched.
 Can be combined with '`--batch`' to avoid popup